 Are you, one of the former partners, taking over the business?
 And have you had your identity verified at KVK personally on or after 1 March 2002?
 Or are you entering into the maatschap as a legal entity, for instance a vof, limited partnership (cv), private or public limited company (bv or nv)?
 You do not have to come by in person.
 The statement does have to be signed by a person who is authorised to sign on behalf of the partnership or legal structure in question.
 The form, and a copy of your valid ID, is then one of the documents required at the registration appointment at KVK.

 If a partnership contract is in place, bring it to the appointment.
-We will register the partner authorisation arrangements in the Commercial Register.
+We will register the partner authorisation arrangements in the Business Register.

 Date of entry

-The transfer will be processed and visible in the Commercial Register from the date of entry.
-Directly after the transfer has been processed, you can order a certified KVK Commercial Register extract
+The transfer will be processed and visible in the Business Register from the date of entry.
+Directly after the transfer has been processed, you can order a certified KVK Business Register extract

 Registration of a company under a new KVK number comes with a one-time fee

 .
 You can pay this fee using your debit or credit card, but not in cash.
 If your transfer does not require a physical appointment, you will receive the invoice by post.